Three times a week, we do our podcast, Verdict with Ted Cruz.

 And that's not in the best interest of the country.

-Do you think that do you sense there is tension?
+Do you sense there is tension?

-What what's your sense there?
+What's your sense there?

 They understand that he's their commander-in-chief.

-Around the the rejection uh uh that President Trump or Kennedy Trump had uh that the Russians were monkeying around in our election.
+I think that there has been some pretty profound frustrations, if I can just be real honest, around the rejection that President Trump or Kennedy Trump had that the Russians were monkeying around in our election.

 Listen, I don't believe that they ultimately convinced Americans to vote for Trump or against Clinton.

-The second piece is you know, on his first full day, he did try to go to the agency.
+The second piece is, you know, on his first full day, he did try to go to the agency.

 It just was the wrong place at the wrong time to have that kind of conversation.

-And of course, as you said, as you said though, Brian, none of that justifies if there's tension, none of it justifies this leaks.
+But of course, as you said, though, Brian, none of that justifies.

-It's called I'm a Democrat and XCIA, but the spies plotting against Trump are out of control.
+It's called I'm a Democrat and X CIA, but the spies plotting against Trump are out of control.

 This is a big topic, and I'm with you.

-We got to keep our eye on this.
+We've got to keep our eye on this.

 I am very concerned about where this could go, and I'm very concerned about the next aspect of this.